ECXL/dynamic-title-updater/README.md

 *Inspired by Tom Scott's view count updating YouTube video.*

-Made this to update an old video idea about an updating YouTube title.
+Made this to update an old video idea about a dynamic YouTube title revolving around the current world population.
 Code broke a while back so writing new code for it from the ground up.

 ## Requirements